Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Simulation Studies

 \subsection{Simulations in the presence of unmeasured confounding}

-We carried out additional simulations to empirically assess the effectiveness of the bias-corrected estimators, $\widehat{\bm\theta}_q^{\text{BC-IPW}}$, $\widehat{\bm\theta}_q^{\text{BC-ICR}}$, and $\widehat{\bm\theta}_q^{\text{BC-DR}}$, in reducing bias due to unmeasured confounding.
-The data generation process mirrors Scenario I in Section \ref{sec:simulation_sub1}, with the exception that some time-varying covariates are now considered unobserved.
-To isolate the impact of unmeasured confounding at different time periods, we examined three distinct cases of unmeasured confounding: \begin{itemize} \item Case 1: unmeasured baseline confounding, where one baseline covariate, $L_{11}$, is unobserved but all other covariates are available. \item Case 2: Unmeasured confounding at the second period, where $L_{21}$ is unobserved, but all other covariates are available. \item Case 3: Unmeasured confounding at the third period, where $L_{31}$ is unobserved, but all other covariates are available. \end{itemize} We evaluated the performance of all three bias-corrected estimators for estimating MSQM on the median $Q_{Y_{\bar a_3}}^{0.5}$, and compared the results with those from the uncorrected IPW, ICR, and doubly robust estimators, which were also added as benchmarks.
-The specification of $\mathcal M_{ps}$ and $\mathcal M_{om}$ follows Section \ref{sec:simulation_sub1} (see Table 1 in the Supplementary Material), except that we eliminated all terms corresponding to the unmeasured variable from the working models.
+We carried out simulations to assess the effectiveness of the bias-corrected estimators, $\widehat{\bm\theta}_q^{\text{BC-IPW}}$, $\widehat{\bm\theta}_q^{\text{BC-ICR}}$, and $\widehat{\bm\theta}_q^{\text{BC-DR}}$, in reducing bias due to unmeasured confounding.
+The data generation process mirrors Scenario I in Section \ref{sec:simulation_sub1}, except that certain time-varying covariates are now considered unobserved.
+To isolate the impact of unmeasured confounding at different time periods, we examined three distinct cases: (I) Case 1: unmeasured baseline confounding, where one baseline covariate, $L_{11}$, is unobserved but all other covariates are measured; (II) Unmeasured confounding at the second period, where $L_{21}$ is unobserved, but all other covariates are measured; (III) Case 3: Unmeasured confounding at the third period, where $L_{31}$ is unobserved, but all other covariates remain available.
+We evaluated the performance of all three bias-corrected MSQM estimators with $q=0.5$, and compared the results with those from the uncorrected estimators.
+The specification of $\mathcal M_{ps}$ and $\mathcal M_{om}$ follows Section \ref{sec:simulation_sub1}, except that we eliminated the unmeasured variable from the working models.
 For instance, in Case 3, we removed all terms involving $L_{31}$ from all logistic models for $\mathcal M_{ps}$ and all linear models for $\mathcal M_{om}$.
+We used a sufficient large simulated data set with 2 million observations, along with the working confounding function \eqref{sf} to approximate true confounding functions \eqref{sf_true} in each Case; the details are provided in Web Appendix I.